Connect with us

 “We’ve got to play better.
 We should have played the way we played in the first two periods, and we would have been fine,” said coach Mike Sullivan.
 “We played a straight-ahead game (in the first two periods).
 We weren’t as diligent with the puck (in the third period).
 We didn’t play as much north-south.
 Give the Islanders credit.
 We had opportunities to break the game open, give (Ilya) Sorokin credit.”

-The Islanders were their usual plucky, opportunistic self.
+The Islanders were their usual plucky, opportunistic selves.
 They converted a couple of Erik Karlsson turnovers into high-danger scoring chances.
 They did the same when Penguins third-pair defensemen Jack St. Ivany and Ryan Graves each muffed a puck midway through the second period, but bad bounces, bad shots, and good goaltending by Alex Nedeljkovic kept the Penguins advantage.

 However, the Penguins otherwise tilted the ice, leading scoring chances 21-10 in the first 40 minutes and a 15-6 high-danger scoring chance advantage overall, according to NaturalStatTrick.com.